Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ## 3. Supply Management of CryptoCommodites
 ---

-Supply Management is a critical aspect in the CryptoCommodity lifecycle.

 ### 3.1.
-Determining Max Supply
+CryptoCommodites Supply Profile

+Supply Management is a critical aspect in the CryptoCommodity lifecycle a it i part o th tting ruird to dlivr it atur.

+import Chart from 'chart.js/auto';
+import ChartDataLabels from 'chartjs-plugin-datalabels';
+import ChartAnnotation from 'chartjs-plugin-annotation';
+import { Line } from "react-chartjs-2";

 <Line
   data={{